Documentation

 Status Page Display

-Users see scheduled and active maintenance on the public status page.
+Visitors see scheduled and active maintenance on the public status page.
+After a window completes, what stays visible depends on whether anything actually went wrong (see Public-page visibility below).

 Maintenance History

-Complete history of all past maintenance for reporting.
+Complete history of all past maintenance for reporting and SLA review.

 Maintenance Statuses